 Updates and News

-Proposed Changes to WFCA CCR for the installation of fences
+Changes to WFCA CCR for the installation of fences

 (1) For at least the last five (5) years all requests from homeowners for fences have requested a variance from the current restriction of fencing being no taller than 4 feet to allow a 6-foot fence.
 The request has come from societal and cultural changes that reflect a desire for greater security and privacy.
 Additionally, more homeowners are needing taller fences to restrain their dogs.